Original release date:

 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-USCAP is approved by the American Board of Pathology (ABPath) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABPath requirements for Continuous Certification (CC).
+USCAP is approved by the American Board of Pathology (ABPath) to offer Self-Assessment credits (SAMs) and Lifelong Learning (Part II) credit for the purpose of meeting the ABPath requirements for Continuing Certification (CC).
 Registrants must take and pass the post-test in order to claim SAMs credit.
-Physicians can earn a maximum of 12.5 SAM credit hours.
+Physicians can earn a maximum of 12.5 SAM/Part II credit hours.

 The faculty, committee members, and staff who are in position to control the content of this activity are required to disclose to USCAP and to learners any relevant financial relationship(s) of the individual or spouse/partner that have occurred within the last 12 months with any commercial interest(s) whose products or services are related to the CME content.
 USCAP has reviewed all disclosures and resolved or managed all identified conflicts of interest, as applicable.